fivetran/dbt_pardot/README.md

 ### Source data location

-By default this package will look for your Pardot data in the `pardot` schema of your [target database](https://docs.getdbt.com/docs/running-a-dbt-project/using-the-command-line-interface/configure-your-profile).
+By default, this package will look for your Pardot data in the `pardot` schema of your [target database](https://docs.getdbt.com/docs/running-a-dbt-project/using-the-command-line-interface/configure-your-profile).
 If this is not where your Pardot data is, add the following configuration to your `dbt_project.yml` file:

 ```yml
 # dbt_project.yml